miyamok/reentrancy/README.md

      & 0=0
      & not ([0] = [0] & 1 = 2))
 ```
 It is now clear that this proof is considering the case when the contract's status is <code>([1], 3)</code>; the balance <code>[1]</code> indicates that the 0th account holder has the deposit which amounts to 1, and the asset of the contract amounts to 3.
 It is apparently true because we have the assertion which makes Jar hold for an arbitrary state.
 Also, there are two transitions by <code>withdraw()</code> function.
 One makes the state of the contract <code>([0], 1)</code> and the other makes <code>([0], 2)</code> without no revert, as the 7th argument of T which stands for the revert flag is 0 in the both cases.
 Because <code>1=2</code> in the above formula is false, the last conjunct is true.
 Note that a proof of falsity is desired in our unsatisfiability proof.
-We are going to check that the two formulas of <code>T</code> are both shown true in the proof, then the negation of true, ie. false, is proven.
+We are going to check that the two formulas of <code>T</code> are both shown true in the proof, then the negation of true, i.e. false, is proven.

 <code>$x534</code> is a formula <code>forall A, B(Ext(A, B, A, B))</code>.